 Figure 2.
-Box plot showing the relationship between temperature (ºF) and the different blockage intensities and shape for the three time blocks.
+The relationship between temperature (ºF) and the different blockage intensities and shape for the three time blocks.
 These relationships are also shown for light intensity (lum/ft2).
 Solid middle lines shows the median of the data, whilst whiskers show 1.5 standard deviation.
 Solid dots are outliers >1.5 interquartile range (IQR).

+OK On all these plots - see suggestions for other ideas too.

+Rename no structure to ‘open’ or control

+Try other plots I love boxplots but hard to see differences